By Public Affairs Office 05 November 2020

 The Army Heritage and Education Center research area is now open to the public -- in addition to the exhibits.

-Dunham Army Health Clinic -- phasing in face-to-face appointments: call 717.245.3400.
-Healthcare available: pharmacy, acute physical therapy requirements, readiness-related optometry, mammograms As of Mon, June 22: immunization appointments open.
+Dunham Army Health Clinic -- call for F2F and telehealth appointments: 717.245.3400.
+Healthcare available: pharmacy, acute physical therapy requirements, readiness-related optometry, mammograms, immunizations.

 NOTE: Dunham is authorized for COVID testing in cases of symptoms or exposure, with a health care professional recommendation.
 Dunham completed Surveillance Testing on all incoming international students and US students, following 14 days quarantine or restricted movement (depending on the origination).